jaxwong/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to mark a todo as incomplete.
-2. OverBooked marks the contact as incomplete.
+2. OverBooked marks the todo as incomplete.
 3. OverBooked updates the list to reflect the marking.

 Use case ends.